Tallgrass Technologies: History

 The manufacturing cost of the disk and tape controllers was low because Allen's unorthodox controller design was shared by both disk and tape and, being 100% digital including the data-separator, it was easily reduced to a single LSI microchip.
 Gross revenue peaked in mid-1985 at an annualized rate of $70M and there were 400 employees at the start 1986.
 By this time significant competition had arrived and Tallgrass' sales had plateaued.

 To finance Volk's plan to revive sales growth with an enlarged marketing push, Allen accepted the overtures of venture capital.
 In mid-1986, Gateway Associates L.P. in St. Louis took the lead and brought in the major investor, Reimer and Koger Assoc., pension fund advisor for KPERS (the Kansas Public Employees Retirement System.)
 Sales continued to falter and profits sagged while management and investors disagreed over a course of action.

 In mid-1987 the investors forced Allen out and took control of the company.
 Volk left later the same year to go to PrairieTek.
 Allen brought the investors a $4M buyout offer from CMS Enhancements, a California competitor.
 A letter of intent was signed in July but allowed to expire in August.
 By November 1987 the investments reportedly totaled $7M, employment was down to 130, and annual sales revenue far below $40M.

 Tallgrass had 1992 sales of $9.3M and was "said to be profitable."
-In 1993 the investors sold what was left of Tallgrass to Exabyte Corp. for $1.5M.
+In 1993 the investors sold what was left of Tallgrass to Exabyte Corporation for $1.5M.
 By that time, KPERS investments in Tallgrass totaled over $14M.

 Not long after the acquisition, Exabyte sold the "Tallgrass Technologies" name to the former Tallgrass V.P. of International Sales, Jim Worrell, who then renamed his own import/export company using the Tallgrass name.
 Today his company has new ownership and a different charter but continues operating under the Tallgrass Technologies LLC name.